Confused about nonstick cookware brands?

 That can be a tricky thing to never do.
 For example, never go above medium heat, never heat an empty pan, never leave a heating pan unattended, and never let someone who doesn't understand the dangers of PTFE use the pan ever.

-PFOA: Is it No Longer an Issue?
+PFOA: Is it Still an Issue?

-Even so, as of 2015, all cookware sold in the US is PFOA-free.
+However, as of 2015, all cookware sold in the US is PFOA-free.
 This is now the law.
 And while this is a good thing, the label--"PFOA Free"--has caused some confusion for buyers.
 When a pan is labeled "PFOA Free," this usually means that the pan does contain PTFE; just that it's no longer made using PFOA.

 You can read more about PFOA and other chemicals in our article What Is PFOA?
 A Guide to Nonstick Cookware Chemicals.